 - Where will the person be cremated?
 Which crematorium will be used? - ♦ How will the person be taken to the crematorium?
-What kind of vehicle will be used? - Will the person's coffin be transported individually, or are multiple coffins delivered to the crematorium at the same time? - Will we be told what day and at what time this will take place? - Are family and friends allowed to be at the crematorium when the cremation takes place?
+What kind of vehicle will be used? - Will the person's coffin be transported individually, or are multiple coffins delivered to the crematorium at the same time? - Will we be told what day the cremation will take place? - Will we be told what time the cremation will take place? - Are family and friends allowed to be at the crematorium when the cremation takes place?
 Inside the building or just in the grounds? - Will music be played when the coffin is taken into the crematorium?
 If so, can we choose it? - If family members want to witness the coffin being placed in the cremator will this be allowed?
 Will there be an additional fee for this?